Australian residential architectural styles: Victorian Second Empire

-Second Empire was preferred for grander mansions.
+The Second Empire style was preferred for grander mansions.
 For the rich, particularly in the wealthier parts of the larger metropolitan areas, the style evoked images of French aristocracy.
 Although rare, examples can be found in the bigger cities.
 Distinctive features include towers, quoining, mansard and slate roofs, square domes dormer windows, iron cresting and rich classical details.
 In the Australian setting, domestic interpretations of the style often combined filigree elements such as cast iron verandahs.